 Most photographers are self-employed, meaning:

-- No standard employee benefits
+- No standard benefits

 The 3:1 Rule and Other Key Photography Techniques

-Understanding the 3:1 Rule
+Understanding the 3:1 Lighting Ratio

 What is Urban Life Photography?

-- People commuting, working, relaxing in urban settings
+- People in motion

-- Architecture and street details
+- Architecture and streets

 What Are the Benefits of Being a Photographer?